Rittenhouse shooting victim: Thought 'I was going to die'

 “I believe in the Second Amendment.
 I’m for people’s right to carry and bear arms,” he said, explaining why he was armed.
 “And that night was no different than any other day.
 It’s keys, phone, wallet, gun.”

+One juror nodded her head in agreement when the judge instructed the jury to disregard Grosskreutz’s referring to Rittenhouse's fatal shooting of another protester as a “murder. ”

+Grosskreutz, who was trained as a paramedic, testified that he volunteered as a medic at protests in Milwaukee in the days after George Floyd died under the knee of a Minneapolis police officer in May 2020.
+Grosskreutz said he attended around 75 protests before the night he was shot, offering help to anyone needing medical attention.

-He said he provided medical assistance to about 10 other people that night.
+He said he provided medical assistance to about 10 other people that night in Kenosha.

-Rittenhouse is white, as are the three men he shot, but the case has raised polarizing questions about racial justice, policing, vigilantism and the right to bear arms.
+Rittenhouse is white, as are the three men he shot, but the case has stirred furious debate about racial justice, policing, vigilantism and the right to bear arms.

 Prosecutors have portrayed Rittenhouse as the instigator of the bloodshed.
 Rittenhouse’s lawyer has argued that he acted in self-defense, suggesting among other things that Rittenhouse feared his weapon would be taken and used against him.

-In the first week of Rittenhouse's trial, witnesses testified that the first man shot and killed that night, Joseph Rosenbaum, 36, was “hyperaggressive” and “acting belligerently” that night.
+In the first week of Rittenhouse's trial, witnesses testified that the first man shot and killed, Joseph Rosenbaum, 36, was “hyperaggressive” and “acting belligerently” that night and threatened to kill Rittenhouse at one point.

-Witnesses said Rosenbaum angrily threatened to kill Rittenhouse that night and that Rosenbaum was gunned down after he chased Rittenhouse and lunged for his rifle.
+One witness said Rosenbaum was gunned down after he chased Rittenhouse and lunged for the young man's rifle.

 Rosenbaum’s killing set in motion the bloodshed that followed moments later: Rittenhouse shot and killed Anthony Huber, a 26-year-old protester seen on bystander video hitting Rittenhouse with a skateboard.
 Rittenhouse then wounded Grosskreutz.